1ramkrishnan/1Ramkrishnan.github.io/README.md

 * Reporting: To keep track of everything that's going on in my homelab project, I use <a href="https://ntfy.sh">ntfy</a> mobile app that reports to me hourly on various metrics such as weather, network speed, latency, internet outage and system status.<p />

 <br />I hope you enjoyed reading about my homelab project and got some inspiration for your own.
-Iam compiling this project with scripts and config in my private repository once it is ready i will make it public for your reference.<p />
+Iam compiling this project with scripts and config in my private repository once it is ready i will make it public for your use.<p />

 </details>